Woking: Horsell Common

 Horsell Common is a 355 ha open space, owned and managed by the Horsell Common Preservation Society.
 Some 152 ha are designated a biological Site of Special Scientific Interest and form part of the Thames Basin Heaths Special Protection Area.
 The common includes a range of heathland habitats, including acid grassland and peat bogs.
-It is noted for the diversity of insects and it provides a habitat for 168 Hymenoptera (bees, wasps and ants) species.
+It is noted for the diversity of insects, and it provides a habitat for 168 Hymenoptera (bees, wasps and ants) species.
 Rare plants found in the area include marsh pennywort, the lesser water-plantain and three-lobed water crowfoot.

-The Muslim Burial Ground on Monument Road was completed in 1917 as the resting place for Muslim soldiers killed in the First World War.
-It was designed by T. Herbery Winny and the rectangular enclosure is surrounded by 2.5 m walls.
+The Muslim Burial Ground on Monument Road was completed in 1917 as the resting place for Muslim soldiers from British India who died in the First World War.
+It was designed by T. Herbery Winny, and the rectangular enclosure is surrounded by 2.5 m walls.
 The entrance gate takes the form of a red brick chattri with a central dome.
 In 1921, the site was taken over by the Commonwealth War Graves Commission, by which time 19 soldiers had been buried there.
 A further eight soldiers who died in the Second World War were subsequently interred at the ground.

 After repeated instances of vandalism, the soldiers were exhumed in 1968 and reburied at Brookwood Cemetery.
 In the following decades, the site was neglected and became overgrown.
 In 2011, a restoration of the burial ground, part-funded by English Heritage, began.
 A memorial garden, known as the Peace Garden, was created at the site, centred around a rectangular reflecting pool.
 A Himalayan birch tree was planted for each of the 27 soldiers who had previously been buried at the site.
 The Peace Garden was opened in November 2015 by Prince Edward, Earl of Wessex.